Samsung Front-Load Washer Not Draining? Here's What We Found on a Recent Service Call in Mount Holly

 Why is my Samsung washer not draining and showing a 5E error?

-The 5E error means the washer couldn't complete a drain cycle in the expected time.
-The most common cause is a clogged drain pump filter, located behind the small access panel on the lower front of the machine.
-Cleaning it is a straightforward step, but if the filter is clear and the error persists, the drain pump motor or drain hose may be the issue and a technician should take a look.
+The 5E error means the washer couldn't complete a drain cycle.
+The most common cause is a clogged drain pump filter.
+If the filter is clear and the error persists, the drain pump motor or drain hose may be the issue.
+Our washer repair team serves Mount Holly with same-day appointments.

 How do I access the drain pump filter on a Samsung front-load washer?

-On most Samsung front-load models, the filter is behind a small rectangular access door on the lower front of the machine.
-Pop the panel open, place towels and a shallow pan on the floor, then slowly unscrew the round filter cap counterclockwise.
-Water will begin flowing out — drain it slowly.
+It's behind the small access door on the lower front of the machine.
+Place towels and a pan on the floor, then slowly unscrew the filter cap counterclockwise.
 Once empty, the filter pulls straight out for cleaning.
-Reinstall and tighten firmly before running the washer again.

 Can a clogged drain filter damage the pump motor?